-B.C.’s immunization plan, released on March 1st, provides details on how the COVID-19 vaccine will be distributed to different populations throughout the province.
+B.C.’s COVID-19 immunization plan was released on March 1.
+It provides details on how the COVID-19 vaccine will be distributed to different populations throughout the province.

 As we move into Phase 2 of the plan, the goal is to continue vaccinating vulnerable groups.
 Beginning this month that will include seniors aged 80+, residents of independent living and supportive housing (as well as staff), and Indigenous Peoples aged 65+.